Relational Aggression In Your Schools: Dealing with Bullying

 Relational aggression is the predominant method of bullying used by females.
 Starting as early as 2.5 years, this dynamic can interfere with relationships and academic progress in grade school girls, tweens, and teens.
 Without understanding the dynamics of relational aggression, many girls don’t realize their ways of relating might actually be bullying.
 Some girls know exactly what they’re doing.
 Without intervention, relational aggression can persist.

-Relational aggression can wreck havoc in the classroom.
 Ranging from recess squabbles that carry into the classroom to an entire class that cannot concentrate on a lesson, it’s a primary enemy of productive academic time.
-In grand scale, unchecked relational aggression can take down the climate of a school, as tradition builds a dysfunctional way of interacting.
+In the grand scale, unchecked relational aggression can take down the climate of a school, as tradition builds a dysfunctional way of interacting.
 Especially in a school where adults practice relational aggression against each other, students will follow in kind.

 Beyond the years of formal education, girls and women may continue to be affected by relational aggression, whether the bully, bullied, or bystander.
 This type of bullying can negatively affect a female in her work world, personal relationships, and leadership potential throughout the rest of her life.